Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Introduction

 In this paper, we focus on the study of (Frobenius) algebras in modular categories.
 On the one hand, modules over such algebras describe boundary conditions of the associated rational CFT associated to a certain VOA \cite{FFRS,FRS}.
 On the other hand, given a VOA, its possible extensions are in a one-to-one correspondence with commutative algebras in its category of representations~\cite{HKL}.
 This result extends to vertex operator superalgebras \cite{CKM}.
 These results give us motivation for classifying algebra objects in $\cZ\big(\Vect_G^\omega\big)$.
 Many categories of representations of a VOA are pointed fusion categories, like the case of, e.g., lattice VOAs coming from an even, integral lattice (here, $G=\Lambda^*/\Lambda$ is the discriminant form of the lattice, note that this $G$ is abelian) \cite{DL,Len}.
 In this sense, an important family of vertex operator algebras are the holomorphic ones, those whose category of representations is simply $\Vect$.
 Given a certain group $G$, one can take the so-called orbifold of a holomorphic VOA, see, e.g., \cite{DongRenXu, Moeller}.
 Its category of representations will be then equivalent to $\cZ\big(\Vect_G^\omega\big)$ \cite{McRae}.

-Given a commutative algebra $A$ in a braided tensor category $\cC$ one defines a braided tensor category $\locmod_\cC(A)$ of \emph{local modules} \cites{Par,Sch,KO,LW3}.
-Such categories of local modules have been of particular interest in the mathematical physics literature, see e.g. \cites{FRS,FFRS}.
-For instance, categories of local modules relate the representations of a VOA to those of its extensions \cites{KO,HKL,CKM}.
-Given a \emph{rigid Frobenius algebra} (i.e., a connected commutative special Frobenius algebra) in $\cC$, it was shown that the rigid monoidal category $\locmod_\cC(A)$ of local modules is again modular (see \cite{KO} in the semisimple case, and \cite{LW3} in the general case).
-Such rigid Frobenius algebras were classified in the semisimplification of $U_q(\mathfrak{sl}_2)$-modules \cite{KO}, the Drinfeld center of a finite group \cites{Dav3,LW3}, and in DW categories $\cZ(\Vect_{\Bbbk G}^\omega)$ for $\cha\Bbbk=0$ in \cite{DS}.
+Given a commutative algebra $A$ in a braided tensor category $\cC$ one defines a braided tensor category $\locmod_\cC(A)$ of \emph{local modules} \cite{KO,LW3,Par,Sch}.
+Such categories of local modules have been of particular interest in the mathematical physics literature, see, e.g., \cite{FFRS, FRS}.
+For instance, categories of local modules relate the representations of a VOA to those of its extensions \cite{CKM,HKL, KO}.
+Given a \emph{rigid Frobenius algebra} (i.e., a connected commutative special Frobenius algebra) in~$\cC$, it was shown that the rigid monoidal category $\locmod_\cC(A)$ of local modules is again modular (see~\cite{KO} in the semisimple case, and \cite{LW3} in the general case).
+Such rigid Frobenius algebras were classified for the semisimplification of $U_q(\mathfrak{sl}_2)$-modules \cite{KO}, for the Drinfeld center of modules over a finite group \cite{Dav3,LW3}, and for DW categories $\cZ\big(\Vect_{\Bbbk G}^\omega\big)$ in $\cha\Bbbk=0$ \cite{DS}.

 In the present paper, we construct Frobenius monoidal functors.
-Given two monoidal categories $\cC$ and $\cD$, a Frobenius monoidal functor $F\colon \cC\to \cD$ comes with a choice of natural transformations
+Given two monoidal cate\-gories~$\cC$ and $\cD$, a Frobenius monoidal functor $F\colon \cC\to \cD$ comes with a choice of natural transformations